 Banks could lose $10 billion in profit, according to Standard & Poor's.
 In response to the Volcker Rule, Goldman Sachs reduced its risk-taking in 2011.
 That's when it closed Goldman Sachs Principal Strategies, a division that traded equities, and the Global Macro Proprietary Trading desk, which made risky trades with bonds, currencies, and commodities.

 Goldman also reduced investments in private equity and hedge funds to 3 percent or less of each fund.
 That's good because these investments caused Goldman’s second quarterly loss since going public in 1999.

 Six Ways It Affects You

 The Volcker Rule impacts you in the following six ways:

 - Your deposits are safer because banks can't gamble them away.

 - It's less likely that banks will require another $700 billion bailout.

-- Big banks will no longer being able to use risky hedge funds to improve their profit.
+- Big banks will no longer be able to use risky hedge funds to improve their profit.

 - Your local community bank now has a better chance to succeed and not get bought out by a big bank.
 Community banks are more likely than big banks to lend to small businesses.